Hannan201/207-Group-Project/README.md

 ![17](https://user-images.githubusercontent.com/56102200/209512991-719272cb-90d3-4b61-8faa-1290ab7d56c9.jpg)

-Then double-clicking the copy button will copy the code to the user's clipboard.
+Then clicking the copy button will copy the code to the user's clipboard.

 The user can also delete a specific code, by first double-clicking the code itself which contains the numbers, digits or symbols.

 ![21](https://user-images.githubusercontent.com/56102200/209512995-927c4eaa-1e7f-4c6c-8bba-cdec9dcab43b.jpg)

-Then double-clicking the delete button will remove the code:
+Then clicking the delete button will remove the code:

 ![22](https://user-images.githubusercontent.com/56102200/209512998-6546a62d-a888-482b-b7ff-c7f5f8b56c2d.jpg)

 If the user would like to delete all their backup codes, the Delete All Codes button will remove them all.
-Simply double-clicking the Delete All Codes button will remove all the codes from the list:
+Simply clicking the Delete All Codes button will remove all the codes from the list:

 ![23](https://user-images.githubusercontent.com/56102200/209512999-6fbeef30-b065-4752-89a4-6725ed2f0ab8.jpg)